e-ditiones/APP17/README.md

 # APP17

+This repository contains the digital library of the project developed with [TEI Publisher (6.0.0)](https://teipublisher.com/index.html).

 ## Credits

 This repository is developed by Alexandre Bartz with the help of Simon Gabay, as part of the [_E-ditiones_](https://github.com/e-ditiones) project.